open-source-labs/Reactime/README.md

 ### Looking to contribute to Reactime?

 <i>Please refer to Developer Install for a detailed guide:</i>
-<a href='/DeveloperREADME.md'>Developer Install</a>

-After you finish the Develpoer Install, checkout
-[the developer README](src/README.md) for more info on the project, and instructions on building from source.
+Refer [DEVELOPER README](src/README.md) for more info on the project, and instructions on building from source.

 ## <b>How to Use</b>